Cheng122/F-MCA/README.md

 </div>

 ## The released codes include:
-    checkpoint/:                        the folder for model weights of C-FTS dataset/:                           the folder for data loader
+    checkpoint/:                        the folder for model weights of F-MCA dataset/:                           the folder for data loader
     common/:                            the folder for basic functions
-    model/:                             the folder for C-FTS network
+    model/:                             the folder for F-MCA network
-    run_human36M.py and run_3dhp.py:    the python code for C-FTS model training
+    run_human36M.py and run_3dhp.py:    the python code for F-MCA model training

 ## Environment
 Make sure you have the following dependencies installed: